noahkae/noahkae.github.io/_projects/bre-site.md

 theme_color: '#000000'
 sitemap: false
 ---
-During my time with [BRE-Group](https://bre-group.ca/) in the summer of 2023, I was tasked with modernizing and revamping our online presence.
+During my time with [BRE-Group](https://bre-group.ca/) in the summer of 2023, I was tasked with modernizing and revamping online presence.
+The project required me to learn HTML/CSS, however after developing an initial site it became clear that using a pre-made website builder was preferable for easy maintenance of the site by others at the company.
 This website is easy-to-use, and makes it much easier for clients to contact or purchase from the company.
 The new site follows a modern, high-contrast black and white theme that stands out from competitors and greatly improves on the previous site.
 Check it out [here!](https://bre-group.ca/)